seamapi/url-search-params-serializer/README.md

   Using qs would allow the SDK to send unsupported or incorrectly serialized parameter types to the API resulting in unexpected behavior.

-### Why not use Axios's default serializer?
+### Why not use the default [Axios](https://axios-http.com/) serializer?

-Using Axios's default serializer was the original approach, and to with the SDK however it has the similar issues noted above for URLSearchParams and qs.
+Using the default [Axios] serializer was the original approach, however it had similar issues to using URLSearchParams and qs as noted above.

 ## Installation